 County Club, 29 Ridgmont Road, St Albans, AL1 3AG.

 Our members have the opportunity to play regularly against a wide variety of junior opponents within the club and also receive group coaching sessions.
-Most of our juniors play regularly in tournaments and have been selected for Hertfordshire county teams and also progress to the latter stages of the of the Delancey UK Schools Chess Challenge and some have been chosen to represent England in international tournaments.
+Most of our juniors play regularly in tournaments and have been selected for Hertfordshire county teams.
+Most progress to the latter stages of the Delancey UK Schools Chess Challenge and some have been chosen to represent England in international tournaments.

 Some of the older players like to stay on for the start of the senior club where they compete in the popular Lavers Ladder.

 All of our places are taken for the current academic year.

 The popularity of the Early Knights Club has obliged us to introduce a waiting list for new members and we would like to hear from you.
 Please register your interest in being added to the waiting list early via the organisers' email link below and include the following information:

 School year: (for example: year 2, year 3 etc)

 How many years have they been playing chess?

 Do they play in a school club / have they attended any training sessions / do they play online?